-For women with uterine growths like fibroids that don’t respond well to medication, surgery to remove the growths may be necessary.
-The type of surgery will depend on the size and location of the growths.
+If you have uterine growths like fibroids that don’t respond well to medication, surgery to remove the growths may be necessary.
+The type of surgery will depend on the size and location of the growth.

 If the growth is large, you may need a myomectomy, which involves making a large incision in your abdomen to access the uterus.

 If the growth is small, laparoscopic surgery is often possible.
-Laparoscopy also uses incisions in the abdomen, but the incisions are smaller and may improve your recovery time.
+Laparoscopy also uses incisions in the abdomen, but they’re smaller and may improve your recovery time.

-Some women, for personal or health reasons, may opt to have their uterus removed.
+Some people may opt to have their uterus removed.
 This is called a hysterectomy.

-Talk to your doctor about the pros and cons of all of your treatment options.
+Talk with a doctor about the pros and cons of all of your treatment options.

 Heavy menstrual periods can affect your daily life.
-Besides the physical problems they can cause, such as cramping and fatigue, they can also make normal activities, like being physically active, swimming, or even watching a movie or theatrical performance, more challenging.
+Besides the physical problems they can cause, such as cramping and fatigue, they can also make normal activities, such as being physically active, swimming, or even watching a movie, more challenging.

 These tips may help you manage your symptoms:

-- Take over-the-counter nonsteroidal anti-inflammatories (NSAIDS) like ibuprofen (Advil, Motrin) at the start of your period through your heaviest flow days.
+- Take over-the-counter nonsteroidal anti-inflammatories (NSAIDs) such as ibuprofen (Advil, Motrin) at the start of your period through your heaviest flow days.
 Besides easing cramping, NSAIDs may help reduce blood loss by 20 to 50 percent.
 Note: If you have von Willebrand disease, you should avoid NSAIDs.

-- Wear a tampon and pad on your heaviest flow days.
+- Wear a tampon and a pad on your heaviest flow days.
 You can also wear two pads together.
 High-absorbency tampons and pads may also help catch the blood flow and clots.